isomerpages/govtech-gobusiness-main/pages/ipgrow/goh-phai-cheng-llc.md

 <a name='testimonials'></a>
 ### Testimonials

 *"Hi Constance!
 Thank you so much for your help this past month, I couldn't have asked for a better first experience working with a lawyer.
 Your responses to my queries were always prompt and clear, and the turnaround time for the agreement was impressive.
-6 months later…It's amazing how much has happened as a result of starting Canary, and I can't thank you enough for being a part of it."* - Mr. Ben Ng, President, Founder, Canary.
+6 months later...
+It's amazing how much has happened as a result of starting Canary, and I can't thank you enough for being a part of it."* - Mr. Ben Ng, President, Founder, Canary.

 *"With Constance, it's never just about business.
 As a start-up, there are a lot of legal matters that are unfamiliar to us.
 Constance advises us from a perspective that allows us to weigh our options carefully, and at the same time learn from her experience.
 I would say that we have gotten crash courses in a few legal areas from her.
 And we met with A/Prof Daniel Fung and the whole team of doctors at the IMH yesterday.
 Very good meeting I must say.
 Thank you very much for introducing us."* - Dr James Teh, PhD, CEO, Founder, T. Ware Pte Ltd.